-The Company reported a net loss for the three months ended March 31, 2017 and 2016, therefore diluted net loss per share is the same as the basic net loss per share.

-As of March 31, 2017, the Company had 3,277,132 options to purchase shares, 445,838 restricted shares and 16,494,272 warrants to purchase shares outstanding that have been excluded from the computation of diluted weighted average shares outstanding, because such securities had an anti-dilutive impact due to the loss reported.
+For the three months ended March 31, 2018, the total number of potential shares of common stock excluded from the diluted earnings per share computation because their inclusion would have been anti-dilutive was 23.9 million which included 4.2 million options to purchase shares, 0.3 million restricted shares and 19.4 million warrants to purchase shares.
+As of March 31, 2017, the Company had 20.2 million which included 3.3 million options to purchase shares, 0.4 million restricted shares and 16.5 million warrants to purchase shares outstanding that have been excluded from the computation of diluted weighted average shares outstanding, because such securities had an anti-dilutive impact due to the loss reported.

-(11) Commitments and Contingencies
+(10) Commitments and Contingencies